Upper Saratown: Beginning of Excavations and NAGPRA

-After discovering a teenager looting a grave in 1972, two archaeologists from the University of North Carolina’s Research Laboratories of Anthropology, Bennie Keel and Keith Egloff, managed to save the disturbed grave as well as bring in field crew from the university to begin excavations at Upper Saratown.
-The two men wanted to salvage as much of the village as possible in order to prevent vandals from destroying any more of the village in their search for treasures.
+In 1972, two archaeologists from the University of North Carolina’s Research Laboratories of Anthropology, Bennie Keel and Keith Egloff, along with a field crew, began excavations in Upper Sauratown after a local teenager discovered the grave of a Sara woman, later called “Sauratown Woman” or “Sara.”
 Sara burials were particularly rich in grave offerings and the archaeologists wanted to preserve them as much as possible.
 The excavations took place every summer until August 1981.
 Excavations of Upper Sauratown have uncovered hundreds of human burials and pit features as well as numerous house patterns and palisades.
 The remains of one hundred and five individuals were removed from the site during the summer excavations.
 A large number of objects were found with the burials that included, but were not limited to, different types of beads, animal bones, lead shot, and turtle shell.
 Based on the archaeological context, the burials were classified as Native American.
 The artifacts and location indicated that the site belonged in the Saratown phase, which was between A.D.
 1450 and 1710, and was once occupied by the Sara Indians.
 The Sara became one tribe with the Catawba in the 18th century so the remains can be associated with the Catawba tribe of the present day.